Putting Policy into Practice

 - Lean sources of protein (animal and vegetable sources, canned or frozen)

-- Fruit that is minimally processed (canned, frozen, or dried/dehydrated, whole, cut-up or mashed) adn 100% vegetable juice
+- Fruit that is minimally processed (canned, frozen, or dried/dehydrated, whole, cut-up or mashed) and 100% vegetable juice

 - Products that are high in calcium, but also low in fat